florestefano1975/ComfyUI-HiDiffusion/README.md

 ## ComfyUI-HiDiffusion

-Custom node for the use of HiDiffusion technology: https://github.com/megvii-research/HiDiffusion/
+Custom node for the use of HiDiffusion technology.

 ![ComfyUI-HiDiffusion nodes](/assets/overview.png)